Apple iPhone 13 Mini review: An impressive device, except for the battery

 Compare Apple iPhone 13 Mini plans

-You can also purchase the Apple iPhone 13 Mini on a handset repayment plan from Telstra, Optus, or Vodafone.
+You can also purchase the Apple iPhone 13 Mini on a handset repayment plan from Telstra or Optus.
 This will split the cost of your new phone over 12, 24 or 36 months, and you'll get a mobile plan with it too.

 Power, storage and battery